Wanna see something cool? Check out Angular Spotify 🎧

 The two-phase approach worked well.
 Phase 1 (dependency upgrades) followed the exact same pattern from the previous three parts.
 Phase 2 (code migration) was new territory, but the schematics did the heavy lifting.

 What surprised me was how much code changed.
-54 files were touched by the control flow migration alone.
-46 files by the standalone conversion.
 If I had done this manually, it would have been a full day of tedious find-and-replace work.
 The schematics turned it into a few commands.

 One thing worth noting: the Storybook migration (v6 to v7) was intentionally skipped.
 Storybook 6.x still works with Angular 17, just with some peer dependency warnings.
 The v6 to v7 upgrade is a separate, non-trivial migration that deserves its own PR.